Educational Leadership, MEd

 - International Admission Deadlines: Fall enrollment – May 1

-Educators who wish to seek admission in our program are required to submit the following for consideration of unconditional admission:
+Applicants who wish to seek admission in our program must meet the following requirements for an unconditional admission:

 - An on-line application for admission.

 - Application fee of $50.00 made payable to Delaware State University